yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

 : IP address or local hostname on which yugabyted will listen.

 --join *master-ip*
-: The IP address of the existing yugabyted server to which the new `yugabyted` server will join.
+: The IP address of the existing yugabyted server to which the new yugabyted server will join.

 --config *config-file*
-: yugabyted configuration file path.
+: Yugabyted configuration file path.
+Refer to [Advanced flags](#advanced-flags).

 --base_dir *base-directory*
 : The directory where yugabyted stores data, configurations, and logs.
 Must be an absolute path.